 07 of 09

-Brick stitch around a bead is one of my favorite techniques.
+Brick stitch around a bead is one of our favorite techniques.
 It seems like there is endless variety and the small investment of time is rewarded with stunning results.

 08 of 09

 Ladder stitch is often used as a base for other stitches but this bracelet project brings it front and center.
 It is a simple and durable stitch all on its own.

 This project demonstrates how to make links using ladder stitch and connect them with jump rings into a fabulous bracelet.Continue to 9 of 9 below.